-Found Sound Nation (FSN) is an eclectic group of artists who have a strong sense of social engagement.
-Working with people across the globe, FSN uses the expressive power of music, audio, and video production to give voice to underrepresented communities, unlock the creative potential of at-risk youth, and build bridges between communities separated by cultures, economic disparities, and geography.
+OneBeat is a program created in partnership between Bang on a Can the U.S. State Department and Found Sound Nation (FSN), the social engagement wing of Bang on a Can.
+FSN is a collective of musicians and artists who leverage the unique power of creative sound-making to help build strong, just, healthy communities.
+Working with people across the globe, FSN projects give voice to underrepresented communities, unlock the creative potential of at-risk youth, and build bridges between communities separated by cultures, economic disparities, and geography.
 The work of FSN emphasizes a mobile, accessible, collaborative way of recording and producing professional quality music, a technique developed by combining the innovative art music traditions of Bang on a Can with traditions of musique concréte, hip hop, and contemporary composition.
 Our method is highly adaptable to different environments; it draws its strength from working and recording in different spaces, drawing upon the musicians from the local scene, and the sounds of the local atmosphere.